Shaun-P-Cheriyan/Stuart-Little-Comp-3040-A03/Stuart-Little_A03_Part01_v1.md

 3040Crypto's Crypto Tracker
  -  GET api/v1/coins/list
  -  Parameter : Num (Used to determine the number of cryptocurrencies to be displayed)
- -  Example Paramter Values : all, 3, 5
+ -  Example Paramter Values : 0, 3, 5 (Here, input 0 corresponds to displaying all the crypto currencies)

 3040Crypto's Crypto Value Tracker
  - GET api/v1/coins/value